austinov/go-recipes/README.md

 - **reflection** is for playing with reflect package.

-- **rocker-bot** is a slack bot.
-It shows calendar of rock-band's concerts and rock events in the cities.

 - **termo-chat** is a simple chat in a terminal.

 - **tg-bot** is a trivial telegtam bot.